 - Angela Wilkinson, Director, Futures Programmes, Smith School of Enterprise and the Environment (SSEE), United Kingdom

-A series of workshops and interviews, aligned with key Forum events, will convene a diverse group of stakeholders to explore opportunities for the transformation of health systems.
+A series of workshops and interviews, aligned with key Forum events, convened a diverse group of stakeholders to explore opportunities for the transformation of health systems.

 World Economic Forum Annual Meeting